vance27/ExpenseSplitting/README.md

 - Prism Migrate: Declarative data modeling & migrations
 - Prism Studio: GUI to view and edit data in your database

+Update schema.prisma to add any database changes.
+Then run the following command to update the database: npx prisma migrate dev --name [NAME OF THE MIGRATION]

 Use the following command to start Prisma Studio: npx prisma studio
 Prisma Studio is now running on http://localhost:5555 and allows us to visualize and interact with the postgres database.